John Crerar Library: Independent library

 Following World War II, the John Crerar Library became one of the first to offer a fee-based research service which was targeted to industry and government users.
 In 1952, it became one of the first libraries in the nation to install a Teletype machine.
 The library now offers computer-based searches of a wide variety of scientific and medical data bases.
 Since the 1950s, the library offers corporate memberships to both for-profit and non-profit organizations that now includes borrowing privileges and access to the University of Chicago Libraries as well as to Crerar.
-Also, from 1968 to 1979, the National Library of Medicine funded the library to serve as its Midwest Regional Medical Library.
+Also, from 1968 to 1979, the United States National Library of Medicine funded the library to serve as its Midwest Regional Medical Library.

-Current library
+Part of the University of Chicago

+On April 13, 1981, due to the continuing financial pressures of the library, the John Crerar Library Board of Directors signed an agreement with the Board of Trustees of the University of Chicago to consolidate the John Crerar Library collection with the University of Chicago's science collection in a new building, which was opened on September 10, 1984, on the University of Chicago campus.
+Under the agreement, the new library and its building constructed on the University of Chicago campus shall be named "The John Crerar Library".
+Because the John Crerar Library legal entity was incorporated under the 1891 special law, court approval was required for the merger.
+A condition of the merger was that the combined library would also remain free to the public.
+The merger, with a combined collection of 900,000 volumes, was among the largest in American library history.

+In 1984, after the new library building was completed, the John Crerar Library was fully incorporated into the University of Chicago and became part of the University of Chicago Library system.
 The current four-story structure opened in 1984 was designed by Stubbins Associates of Cambridge, Massachusetts, and has 160,836 gross square feet of floor space, with dimensions 135 ft east-west by 294 ft north-south, costing $22 million to build.
 The building has capacity for 1.3 million volumes with 770,000 volumes on 27 mi of conventional shelving and 530,000 volumes on 12 mi of movable compact shelving.